IntelligentImaging/t2-recon-pipeline/README.md

     - Stacks that do not have the entire brain should be archived
     - Stacks in which the fetus changes orientation (from coronal to sagittal, for example) should be archived
     - Oblique stacks should be archived if there are better stacks
     - Only ~4-9 stacks are needed; if there are more they can be removed/ignored.
+1. Process reconstruction with either SVRTK or Niftymic
+## Reconstruction with SVRTK
 1. Create a rough ROI for reconstruction, named *mask_x.nii.gz*, where "x" is the corresponding stack number.
 I do this in ITK-SNAP.<br>
 ![Example of the recon ROI.
 It doesn't need to be exact.](images/example_mask.png)
 1. Generate SVRTK docker run script: `sh svrtk-gen.sh [recon directory]` This script writes the SVRTK container command (*run-svrtk.sh*) to run the reconstruction.
-Looking at *recon directory*, it records all files named *fetus_\*nii.gz* as the inputs and a file named *mask_\*.nii.gz* to use as the ROI.
+It records all files named *fetus_\*nii.gz* in `[recon directory]` as the inputs and a file named *mask_\*.nii.gz* to use as the ROI.
-## Running the SVRTK reconstruction
+1. Execute the run script
-- Method A) Script to run a single recon: `sh svrtk-exec.sh [recon directory]`
+- Method A) Script to run a single recon: `sh svrtk-exec.sh -s [recon directory]`
-  - While on the e2 server, you must use Singularity instead of Docker: `sh svrtk-exec.sh -s [recon directory]`
+  - `-s` option uses Singularity rather than Docker.
+While on the e2 server, you must use Singularity.
-- Method B) Use this convenient script to search for all run-svrtk.sh files and run any for which the corresponding output cannot be found: `sh svrtk-allexec.sh [STUDY DIRECTORY]`<br>
+- Method B) Use the convenience to run all run-svrtk.sh files in subdirectories for unfinished recons: `sh svrtk-allexec.sh [STUDY DIRECTORY]`
-*study directory* is the folder which holds all of the individual subject recon directories<br>

 - Check recon output.
-If necessary (recon is poor), change the stack selection and/or mask, and re-run SVRTK.
+If necessary (recon is poor), change the stack selection and/or mask, and re-run reconstruction.

 ## Normalization and prep for atlas-space registration
 - Bias correct and generate a precise brain mask for the reconstructed image`sh reg-prep.sh -n 1 -m [SVRTK_subjID.nii.gz]`<br>This script does the following: